-The JU considers that proposals requesting a contribution from the JU of between EUR 25 and 30 million and a duration of 4 years would allow this specific challenge to be addressed appropriately.
-Nonetheless, this does not preclude submission and selection of proposals with another duration or requesting other amounts.
-Only one proposal will be selected
+The JU considers that proposals requesting a contribution from the EU of up to EUR 10 million and a duration of 6 years would allow this specific challenge to be addressed appropriately.
+Nonetheless, this does not preclude submission and selection of proposals requesting another duration or other amounts.
+Only one proposal will be selected.